cyrildewit/maximize/readme.md

 - Gulp: HTTP server with PHP and Browsersync.
 - Gulp: Lints, minify and concatenates JavaScipt files.
 - Gulp: Compiles and minify Sass files (.sass and .scss).
-- Gulp: PostCSS for transforming CSS with JavaScript (default: rucksack-css, autoprefixer and csswring for minification).
+- Gulp: PostCSS for transforming CSS with JavaScript (default: rucksack-css and autoprefixer).
 - Gulp: Sourcemaps for JavaScript &amp; CSS.
 - Gulp: Minify images.
 - Gulp: Task for displacing files from the `bower_components` folder to the public folder.